razorback16/SlateIDE/ref-docs/shadcn-ui-tauri-tailwind-v4-reference.md

 ## Conclusion

-This reference guide covers everything you need to implement shadcn/ui in your React + Vite + Tauri projects.
-The key advantages of shadcn/ui are:
+This updated reference guide covers everything you need to implement shadcn/ui with **Tailwind CSS v4** in your React + Vite + Tauri projects.
+Key advantages of the v4 update include:

+- **Faster Performance**: Up to 5x faster full builds, 100x faster incremental builds
+- **Simplified Setup**: Single CSS import, no PostCSS configuration needed
+- **CSS-First Configuration**: Theme customization directly in CSS using `@theme` directive
+- **Better Developer Experience**: Automatic content detection, unified toolchain
+- **Modern CSS Features**: Native cascade layers, container queries, 3D transforms
 - **Full control** over component code
 - **No runtime dependencies** for components
 - **Excellent TypeScript support**
 - **Flexible customization**
-- **Modern, accessible design**
 - **Perfect for Tauri desktop applications**

 Remember that shadcn/ui is not just a component library—it's a new paradigm for building component systems that gives you ownership and control over your UI code while maintaining consistency and quality.
+With Tailwind CSS v4, this experience is now faster and more streamlined than ever.

-For the most up-to-date information, always refer to the [official shadcn/ui documentation](https://ui.shadcn.com/docs).
+For the most up-to-date information, always refer to the [official shadcn/ui documentation](https://ui.shadcn.com/docs) and [Tailwind CSS v4 documentation](https://tailwindcss.com/docs).